Aurelius-LLC/Remotr/README.md

          // Make the Manager Grain interface.
-         // Using "Api" or "Manager" before Grain can signal that it's a Manager grain public interface ICustomerApiGrain : ITransactionManagerGrain, IGrainWithGuidKey // For Manager grains, you can define what type of Grain key they will use.
+         // Using "Api" or "Manager" before Grain can signal that it's a Manager grain public interface ICustomerApiGrain : IAggregateRoot, IGrainWithGuidKey // For Manager grains, you can define what type of Grain key they will use.
          {
             // This will ALWAYS be empty.
             // The interface simply defines how the Manager grain is accessed.
          }

          // Make the Manager Grain implementation.
-         // Need to have Manager Grains inherit from TransactionManagerGrain<IType> and IType public class CustomerApiGrain : TransactionManagerGrain<ICustomerApiGrain>, ICustomerApiGrain
+         // Need to have Manager Grains inherit from AggregateRoot<IType> and IType public class CustomerApiGrain : AggregateRoot<ICustomerApiGrain>, ICustomerApiGrain
          {
             // Define what persistent store to use
             // This comes from the previous code block cosmosBuilder.AddContainer("Customer" ...